cloudfoundry/cc-api-v3-style-guide/README.md

 ### URL structure

-All endpoints shall be prefixed with /v3/.
+All endpoints must be prefixed with /v3/.
 Pattern: `/v3/...`

 Collections of resources are referenced by their resource name (plural)